apacheignite/documentation/sql/performance-and-debugging-19.md

 UNION ALL
 select name from Person where sex='M' and age = 30`.

-2. If the query contains an **IN** operator, there can be two issues: First, it is impossible to provide variable list of parameters.
+2. If the query contains an **IN** operator, there can be two issues: First, it is impossible to provide a variable list of parameters.
 That means that you have to specify the exact list in the query, for example, `where id in (?, ?, ?)`.
 You cannot write - `where id in ?` and pass an array or collection.
 Second, this query will not use indexes.
 As a workaround to both the problems, you can rewrite the query in the following way: `select p.name from Person p join table(id bigint = ?) i on p.id = i.id`.
-Here you can provide an object array (Object[]) of any length as a parameter and the query will use index on field `id`.
+Here you can provide an object array (Object[]) of any length as a parameter and the query will use the index on the field `id`.
 Note that primitive arrays (int[], long[], etc..) can not be used with this syntax, you can only pass an array of boxed primitives.

 Example:
 [block:code]